¹ Some sources may claim 60,000

 There is a reason for why the hosts engage their wide defenders when coming forward: They play with a narrow central midfield, which has no designated widemen.
 In fact, rather than dub Colombia’s formation 4-4-2, one could well use the famous Telê Santana numbers combination 4-2-2-2, meaning that they operate with two balancing players as well as two men with plenty of attacking liberty.
 This is what necessitates for them to make use of attacking full-backs, so the way Maturana prefers his team to play demands a whole lot of both Wilson Pérez and Villa.

 The visitors also show early on that they have a few players capable of keeping possession, even if they have shorter spells where they can rest with the ball among their players.
 Rising star Álex Aguinaga, who will in not long be on his way to the Mexican league and Necaxa of Aguascalientes in the central regions of the country, is one, though he is less prominent in the early exchanges in comparison to captain Hamilton Cuvi.
-The pair are the two designated midfield widemen, with Aguinaga originally working to the right, while Cuvi operates towards the left.
+The pair are the two designated midfield widemen, as seen during the Copa América competition, with Aguinaga originally working to the right, while Cuvi operates towards the left.
 However, both will from time to time abandon their original position and participate in more central areas, though it is fair to say that this is a trait belonging more to Cuvi than to Aguinaga.

 Ecuador also have two players working in the centre of midfield, though their pair, Kléber Fajardo and Julio César Rosero, are not solely holding or advancing; both do a bit of both.
 If anything, Fajardo, one of three starters from reigning domestic champions Emelec of Guayaquil, is the one doing the greater levels of ‘dirty work’, while Rosero possibly has slightly more liberty in terms of making advance into Colombian territory.
-Not that he’s an ‘attacking midfielder’ in the direct sense of the term.
+Not that he’s an ‘attacking midfielder’ in the direct sense of the term; he’s more box-to-box.

 The Ecuadorian full-backs have much more attacking restrictions in their play than their Colombian counterparts.
 Neither Izquierdo nor Capurro participate much inside the opposition’s half.
 It is predominantly the two wide players and the two strikers who have the responsibility of conjuring up moments of brilliance inside the final third of the pitch.